Green tea has amazing health benefits

 While black tea and coffee remain staples for most Brits, researchers highlight the often overlooked health advantages of green tea.

-The distinctive tangy bitterness of green tea is attributed to its abundant levels of antioxidant polyphenols, which are beneficial compounds in many plant foods that imbue them with health-promoting properties.
+The distinctive taste of green tea is partly attributed to its abundant levels of antioxidant polyphenols, which are beneficial compounds in many plant foods that imbue them with health-promoting properties.

 Among these polyphenols is – here comes a big word! – 'epigallocatechin-3-gallate' (EGCG), touted for its myriad health benefits.
 These include: